Patrick Wisdom Player Props: Cubs vs. Athletics

 Patrick Wisdom At The Plate

-- Wisdom has 12 hits, which is tops among Chicago hitters this season, while batting .255 with eight extra-base hits.
+- Wisdom leads Chicago in total hits (15) this season while batting .288 with 10 extra-base hits.

-- Among qualified hitters, he ranks 103rd in batting average, while his on-base percentage ranks 103rd and he is sixth in slugging.
+- Among qualifying batters in MLB play, he ranks 60th in batting average, 86th in on-base percentage, and first in slugging.

-- In 53.8% of his 13 games this season, Wisdom has picked up at least one hit.
-He's also had four multi-hit games.
+- Wisdom enters this game on a four-game hitting streak.
+In his last games, he's hitting .350 with five homers.

+- Wisdom has reached base via a hit in eight games this year (of 14 played), and had multiple hits in five of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.